x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/delegate-installations.md

 ## More information

+An Exchange administrator might need to complete the deployment by performing the tasks provided in [Exchange post-installation tasks](../../plan-and-deploy/post-installation-tasks/post-installation-tasks.md).

-The high-level Active Directory changes that are made when you provision an Exchange server object are desribed in the following list:
+The high-level Active Directory changes that are made when you provision an Exchange server object are described in the following list:

 - A server object is created in the **CN=Servers,CN=Exchange Administrative Group (FYDIBOHF23SPDLT),CN=Administrative Groups,CN=\<Organization Name\>,CN=Microsoft Exchange,CN=Services,CN=Configuration,DC=\<Root Domain\>** configuration partition.